First Stop - Washington County on the way to Downeast Maine Coast

 On our way back to Route 1, the coastal highway, we stopped at the Ripley Point town docks and watched them unloading a lobster boat.

 There was this tiny little building out on an island.
-It really stirred my imagination thinking about why someone built it where they did.
+It really stirred my imagination thinking about why someone built it where they did and what it is used for.

 For more information on cooking Maine lobsters and lobster recipes try these previous posts -